simonw/datasette/docs/authentication.rst

         }
     }

-The :ref:`PermissionsDebugView` can be useful for helping test permissions that you have configured in this way.
+The :ref:`permissions debug tool <PermissionsDebugView>` can be useful for helping test permissions that you have configured in this way.

 .. _CreateTokenView: